Was Baby Jesus an Illegal Immigrant? Fact, Fiction, and the Call to Mercy

 The Holy Family were law-abiding subjects of the Roman Empire who complied with the decrees of the state.

-The answer is an easy NO.
+The answer is a definitive NO.

 1. Migration Within a Single Empire